jamesnyao/Password-Reset/README.md

 # Password-Reset

-This is the wip password reset system for Binghamton's CS LDAP system.
-All keys are placeholders.
+This is the password reset system for Binghamton's CS LDAP system.
+It uses PHP, Perl, and MySQL to authenticate students against their school email address, sends a token to verify the authentication, and updates their CS LDAP account credentials.